juliocb01/medical-diagnosis-app/README.md

 ## Project Overview

 This project is a mobile application developed using FlutterFlow that allows patients to chat with an AI assistant for medical diagnosis and doctor appointment scheduling.
-The AI assistant, powered by Google's Gemini LLM, provides a preliminary diagnosis based on the patient's symptoms and medical history.
+The AI assistant, powered by Google's Gemini 1.5 Pro, provides a preliminary diagnosis based on the patient's symptoms and medical history.
 It recommends appropriate doctors based on their specialty, availability, and rating.

 ## Project Structure